boryanagoncharenko/CssCoco/test.md

 **Actions**: Find strings; check if they use single quotes

 ---
-**Description**: Use single quotation marks for attribute selectors
+**Description**: Use single quotation marks for attribute selectors.
 **Source**: [Google](https://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml#type_Attributes), [Idiomatic CSS](https://github.com/necolas/idiomatic-css), [Drupal](https://www.drupal.org/node/1887862), [Wordpress](https://make.wordpress.org/core/handbook/coding-standards/css/)
 **Violations**:  The convention refers to the values of attribute selectors.
 According to the [CSS specification](http://www.w3.org/TR/css3-selectors/#attribute-selectors), the values of attribute selectors can be CSS identifiers or strings.
 This the possible violations of this convention includes 1) using double quotes or 2) not using quotes at all:
  ```